DaveSkender/Stock.Indicators/indicators/Fractal/README.md

 The first and last two periods in `history` are unable to be calculated since there's not enough prior/following data.
 We always return the same number of elements as there are in the historical quotes.

-WARNING: this price pattern looks forward and backward in the historical quotes so it will never identify a `fractal` in the last two periods of `history`.
+:warning: **Warning**: this price pattern looks forward and backward in the historical quotes so it will never identify a `fractal` in the last two periods of `history`.

 ### FractalResult